Key Stage 1

 Parents have the right to withdraw their children from Religious Education and the daily act of Collective Worship and should inform the school of their intention to do so.
 At present all children attend assemblies.
 Children cover 4 units during each year in KS1.

-Subject Leaders : Mrs Y Jones & Mrs Marshall
+Subject Leaders : Mrs Marshall

 PE